-I’ve been a Salomon Ambassador for nearly two years and here you can find more about my role.
+I’ve been a Salomon Ambassador since 2019 and here you can find more about my role.

 After spending the weekend at my first Salomon Summit Event with the full team, I had more questions about my role as an Ambassador, which is why I wrote this post.